tomokawaguchi/tomokawaguchi/README.md

 ### About me

-I've been in the development industry for over 3.5 years in total, overseeing the delivery of WordPress projects and freelancing to build static websites for a marketing agency in Perth.
+I've been in the development industry for over 3.5 years in total, overseeing the delivery of WordPress projects as PM and freelancing to build static websites for a marketing agency in Perth.

 More recently I have transitioned to a software engineer after completing the Nology training course.